-The Acquired Brain Injury Branch operates two waivers that provide Medicaid-paid services to adults with an acquired brain injury.
-These services give participants the support they need to live in the community.
+The Acquired Brain Injury Branch operates two 1915(c) HCBS Medicaid waivers.
+These waivers provide assistance to adults with an acquired brain injury who want to live in the community as independently as possible.

 Acquired Brain Injury (ABI) waiver: The ABI waiver is for adults with an acquired brain injury who can benefit from intensive rehabilitation services.
 The services are designed to assist participants in re-entering the community and functioning independently.

 Acquired Brain Injury Long Term Care (ABI LTC) waiver: The ABI LTC waiver is for adults with an acquired brain injury who have reached a plateau in their rehabilitation level.
 They require maintenance services to live safely in the community.